adxsoft/MapInsight/README.md

 If a candidate node is selected it will turn blue.

-Once selected you can view the node in the map without selecting it (locate button) or select the node (Go To button) and Map walker will 'walk' to that node.
+Once selected you can view the node in the map without selecting it (locate button) or select the node (Go To button) and Map Insight will 'walk' to that node.

 If a candidate node is right clicked then you can choose to add a connector between the main node and the selected candidate node.
 The connector is created with the middle label being the word that links